 In Santo Domingo, I arranged for dance classes to be included in my package, so from Mon – Thurs I had 2 hours a day.
 I started with Merengue (the most popular dance in DR) & salsa (slightly different from Cuban salsa), then added bachata to my (still slightly inept) repertoire.
-The teachers were fantastic & good fun again & although I went to a dance school for the first few days they were effectively private lessons.
+The teachers were fantastic & good fun again.
+Although I went to a dance school for the first few days they were effectively private lessons.

-On most days, a few other people came along to class but mostly seemed to sit around for ages just watching me which was a little intimidating at first, but I got used to it.
+On most days, a few other people came along to class but mostly seemed to sit around for ages just watching me.
+It was a little intimidating at first, but I got used to it.
 Thursday was the more social day, meaning I had to share my men around with the rest of the class which was a bit disappointing!
 I was keen to do some more merengue but the main focus of the group was salsa, which dominated in the end.
 See how (not to!) dance Salsa & Bachata in my Best of DR Video Diary.

 These were very different between the 2 venues.
 In Havana, resources are so scarce that there were no manuals or books.
-All examples & learning materials were handwritten by my teacher, a stark reminder of the realities of life in Cuba.
+All examples & learning materials were handwritten by my teacher.
+A stark reminder of the realities of life in Cuba.
 Photos for discussion were cut out of magazines.
 There were no copies of anything so everything that I took away had to be handwritten myself.
-Top advice – always have a notebook & pen (as with many things in Cuba, they’re not so easy to buy once you’re there).
+Top advice – always have a notebook & pen.
+As with many things in Cuba, they’re not so easy to buy once you’re there.

 5. Social Life